csbg/SplineOmics/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1234567.svg)](https://doi.org/10.5281/zenodo.1234567)

-The R package `SplineOmics` finds the significant features (hits) of time-series omics data by using splines and `limma` for hypothesis testing and clusters the hits based on the spline shape while plotting showing all results in summary HTML reports.
+The R package `SplineOmics` finds the significant features (hits) of time-series -omics data by using splines and `limma` for hypothesis testing.
+It then clusters the hits based on the spline shape while showing all results in summary HTML reports.

 ## Table of Contents